Standardization of Solutions in Titration

 - Pipette: A calibrated instrument used to measure a precise volume of the unknown solution.

-- Flask or beaker: Container to hold the unknown solution.
+- Volumetric Flask or Erlenmeyer Flask: Container to hold the unknown solution.
+A volumetric flask is preferred for precise volume measurements.

-- Indicator: Substance added to the unknown solution to indicate the equivalence point.
+- Indicator: Substance added to the unknown solution to indicate the endpoint of the titration.

-- Titration method: The specific procedure used to carry out the titration, such as the direct titration or the back titration.
+- Titration Method: The specific procedure used to carry out the titration, such as direct titration or back titration.

 Types of Experiments